-Fair value measurements at December 31, 2009

-Nonfinancial assets

-Description carryin bala locati ber 31, 2009 ng value and nce sheet on of FCC sting licenses Quoted prices in active markets (Level 1) Significant other observable inputs (Level 2) Significant unobservable inputs (Level 3)

-FCC broadcasting licenses \$ 34,848 34,848
+December 31, 2009 carrying value and Fair value measurements December 31, 2009 at balance sheet Nonfinancial assets location of FCC broadcasting Significant other observable inputs Significant unobservable inputs Description licenses (Level 1) (Level 2) (Level 3) FCC broadcasting licenses \$ 34,848 34,848

-During the fourth quarter 2009, we wrote down our FCC broadcasting licenses with carrying amounts of \$43.3 million to their fair values of \$34.8 million, resulting in an impairment of assets charge of \$8.5 million, which is included in impairment of assets and restructuring costs.
-For further discussion on the impairment of assets, see note 2(f) and 3.
+During the fourth quarter 2009, we wrote down our FCC broadcasting licenses with carrying amounts of \$43.3 million to their fair values of \$34.8 million, resulting in an impairment of assets charge of \$8.5 million, which is included in impairment charges and restructuring costs.
+For further discussion on the impairment of assets, see notes 2(f) and 3.

-(18) Segment Data
+(17) Segment Data